Karissa Ketter

 About

-Karissa is a master’s student in the department of sociology studying under the supervision of Dr. Nathan Lauster.
-Her research interests include how surveillance technologies are used against marginalized populations locally and globally.
-She is particularly interested in how automated forms of surveillance and the state manipulation of systems of governance impact marginalized communities such as religious minorities, women, racialized populations, the unhoused, and the 2SLGBTQIA+ community.
+Karissa is a master’s student in the department of sociology, studying under the supervision of Dr. Nathan Lauster.
+Her research interests include global digital surveillance technologies and housing infrastructures.
+She has researched how automated forms of surveillance and socio-spatial stratification impact marginalized communities globally.
+She is currently researching historical housing infrastructures in Canada and England.

 Throughout Karissa’s undergraduate degree in International Studies, she explored the ongoing effects of colonialism and the impacts of 20th-century global capitalism through an intersectional lens.